addbee/cloudbox_wallabag/README.md

-# cloudbox_mod
+# cloudbox_wallabag
-Blank Template to add custom Ansible roles to Cloudbox.
+Wallabag ansible role for Cloudbox based on cloudbox_mod template

+- [Wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
+Read them later.
+Freely. https://wallabag.org
+- [Cloudbox](https://github.com/Cloudbox/Cloudbox) - Automated Cloud Media Server

-## How to use this template
+## How to use

 1. Clone this repo:
-1. CD into the `cloudbox_mod` folder:
+1. CD into the repo folder:
-1. Create folders for the Ansible role:
-1. Place the task file there:
-1. Add custom variables into `settings.yml`:
-1. Add the Ansible role to `cloudbox_mod.yml`:
-1. Run the Ansible role: using run.sh
-    ```
+1. Use run.sh to add the ansible vault configuration and run the playbook.
+1. visit https://wallabag.{{ user.domain }} and configure - default username and password wallabag/wallabag.
+Using sqlite db